f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 Task 8 - Module 2 Clean Up
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Perform the following steps to complete this task:

 #.
-In preparation for the next lab, please run Task 4 Step 1 to delete your service.
+In preparation for the next lab, please rerun Task 4 Step 1 to delete your service.

 .. |image2_8| image:: /_static/class1/image2_8.png
 .. |image2_9| image:: /_static/class1/image2_9.png